-6 Summary and Conclusions
+6 Summary and conclusions

-2 This paper had two goals: (i) compare the results from assimilating CPSRs with independent observations (we used MOZAIC in situ observations and IASI CO retrievals as the independent observations), and (ii) extend CPSRs to the assimilation of 3 truncated retrieval profiles.
-The comparison with independent observations showed that: (i) assimilation of raw retrievals 4 (VMRRs and L10VMRRs) had little impact on the analysis fit and forecast skill due to the magnitude of the observation errors 5 and the length of the study period, and (ii) the assimilation of phase space retrievals (CPSRs and QORs) improved both fit and 6 7 skill.
+This paper had two goals: (i) compare the results from assimilating CPSRs with independent observations (we used MOZAIC in situ observations and IASI CO retrievals as the independent observations), and (ii) extend CPSRs to the assimilation of truncated retrieval profiles.
+The comparison with independent observations showed that (i) assimilation of raw retrievals (VMRRs and L10VMRRs) had little impact on the analysis fit and forecast skill due to the magnitude of the observation errors and the length of the study period, and (ii) the assimilation of phase space retrievals (CPSRs and QORs) improved both fit and skill.
 Conceptually, we expect the assimilation of raw retrievals and phase space retrievals to yield similar results.
-However, phase space transformation of the observation error covariance truncated the observation errors so that the CPSR and QOR 8 9 experiments produced closer agreement with the assimilated and independent observations.
-This does not mean that the 10 assimilation of raw retrievals is incorrect.
-It means only that the reported observations errors may be too large because they account for errors associated with the retrieval prior and consequently they require a longer study period to show an 11 12 assimilation impact compared to CPSRs.
-13 14 Comparison of the CPSR experiments with IASI CO retrievals and MOZAIC in situ CO observations generally showed 15 improved agreement in the middle and lower troposphere compared to the MET experiment.
+However, phase space transformation of the observation error covariance truncated the observation errors so that the CPSR and QOR experiments produced closer agreement with the assimilated and independent observations.
+This does not mean that the assimilation of raw retrievals is incorrect.
+It means only that the reported observations errors may be too large because they account for errors associated with the retrieval prior and consequently they require a longer study period to show an assimilation impact compared to CPSRs.

+Comparison of the CPSR experiments with IASI CO retrievals and MOZAIC in situ CO observations generally showed improved agreement in the middle and lower troposphere compared to the MET experiment.
 For the IASI comparison, the improvements were significant and extended from 250 hPa to the surface.
-For the MOZAIC comparison, two (Dallas, TX and 16 Portland, OR) of the three (no improvement for Philadelphia, PA) urban areas studied showed improvements between 500 hPa 17 and 800 hPa.
+For the MOZAIC comparison, two (Dallas, TX and Portland, OR) of the three (no improvement for Philadelphia, PA) urban areas studied showed improvements between 500 and 800 hPa.
 Below 800 hPa, there was little to no improvement.
-Although the assimilation impacts when compared to 18 discussion of Figs. 3 and 4 showed that there were no near-surface impacts because after accounting for the observation error covariance, the transformed averaging kernel had very little sensitivity to the near-surface CO.
+Although the assimilation impacts when compared to MOZAIC were not significant, the lack of a near-surface improvement was unexpected.
+However, the DOFS analysis in the discussion of Figs. 3 and 4 showed that there were no near-surface impacts because after accounting for the observation error covariance, the transformed averaging kernel had very little sensitivity to the nearsurface CO.
 Other researchers have not found that result because they have not accounted for the observation error correlations.

 Comparison of the CPSR experiment with IASI and MOZAIC showed degraded skill in the upper troposphere (above 250 hPa for IASI and above 500 hPa for MOZAIC) compared to the MET experiment.
 That degradation was significant for IASI but not MOZAIC.
 It was attributed to the assimilation of biased retrievals above 300 hPa illustrating the need to extend the CPSR method to truncated retrieval profiles.
-Section 4.3 explained the extension, and Section 5.2 compared the L10VMRR-RJ3 2 (assimilation of truncated raw retrieval profiles) and CPSR-RJ3 (assimilation of truncated phase space retrieval profiles) 3 4 experiments where we did not assimilate the biased MOPITT CO retrievals above 300 hPa.
-That comparison showed that the L10VMRR-RJ3 and CPSR-RJ3 experiments produced similar results confirming the applicability of the CPSR approach to 5 truncated retrieval profiles.
-However, they also highlighted an important characteristic of assimilating truncated retrieval 6 7 profiles.
-Excluding the assimilation of some elements of the observation profiles can significantly alter the: (i) information 8 content of the assimilated observations; and (ii) the amplitude of the averaging kernel sensitivities.
+Section 4.3 explained the extension, and Sect.
+5.2 compared the L10VMRR-RJ3 (assimilation of truncated raw retrieval profiles) and CPSR-RJ3 (assimilation of truncated phase space retrieval profiles) experiments where we did not assimilate the biased MOPITT CO retrievals above 300 hPa.
+That comparison showed that the L10VMRR-RJ3 and CPSR-RJ3 experiments produced similar results, confirming the applicability of the CPSR approach to truncated retrieval profiles.
+However, they also highlighted an important characteristic of assimilating truncated retrieval profiles.
+Excluding the assimilation of some elements of the observation profiles can significantly alter the (i) information content of the assimilated observations and (ii) the amplitude of the averaging kernel sensitivities.
 Those modifications can combine to reduce the state variable correlations and the corresponding analysis increments.
-We are researching modification 9 10 of the CPSR extension to truncated retrieval profiles to address the reduced impact from not assimilating retrievals from 11 selected levels.
+We are researching modification of the CPSR extension to truncated retrieval profiles to address the reduced impact from not assimilating retrievals from selected levels.